INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

         )
 ```

-Next, update your `noxfile.py` to:
+Next, take the `noxfile.py` you created in an earlier episode, and modify it to
  - install `numpy`, necessary to run the package;
  - install `pytest`, necessary to automatically find and run the test(s);
  - install the package itself; and